 I’m torn on Omega-3 as a nootropic, and so are researchers.
 Yet, when push comes to shove (literally, in the case of certain TBI victims), I’m not hesitating to notch in more oily omegas into my diet.
-While poorly understood, the neurological benefits of Omega-3 & Omega-6 polyunsaturated fats showcase plenty of promise in the area of neurodegeneration & neurological injury.
+While poorly understood, the neurological benefits of Omega-3 and Omega-6 polyunsaturated fats showcase plenty of promise in the area of neurodegeneration and neurological injury.

-The two fatty acids of interest, Docosahexaenoic Acid (DHA) & Eicosapentaenoic Acid (EPA), are particularly important in the development & maintenance of the brain.
-During growth & adolescence, these acids are in high demand for their active roles in facilitating brain cell membrane fluidity, thickness, communication, & permeability.
-When supplemented in the correct ratio, DHA & EPA are believed to serve complementary neuroprotective effects, as according to animal research models.
+The two fatty acids of interest, Docosahexaenoic Acid (DHA) and Eicosapentaenoic Acid (EPA), are particularly important in the development and maintenance of the brain.
+During growth and adolescence, these acids are in high demand for their active roles in facilitating brain cell membrane fluidity, thickness, communication, and permeability.
+When supplemented in the correct ratio, DHA and EPA are believed to serve complementary neuroprotective effects, as according to animal research models.

-Unfortunately, human trials are too sparse & poorly designed to warrant legitimacy, but the preclinical chops of Omega-3 oils are mighty enough to earn a spot on this list.
+Unfortunately, human trials are too sparse and poorly designed to warrant legitimacy, but the preclinical chops of Omega-3 oils are mighty enough to earn a spot on this list.

 Resveratrol may have stolen the limelight for its well-demonstrated antioxidant capacity, but guess what: Pterostilbene is even better.